gopidoshi/Team_Unicorn_WiT_Hackathon/README.md

 ![Alt text](/hackathon_archi5.png)
 ## Long description

-### USE CASE 1: Digital-Kataar (Digi-Kataar)
+### USE CASE 1:

 Mekhala wants to visit a hospital to see her relative.
 She logs in to Digital-Kataar , a Web App , where she books a slot for herself and receives a confirmation in the form of a QR code.

 Now, Mekhala reaches the hospital at the time of her slot.
 At the very entry of the hospital, she is screened by a CCTV camera which detects whether she has worn a PPE face mask or not.
 She is allowed inside the hospital premises only when the camera detects her wearing a mask.
 Once allowed, she now enters the premises and meets the receptionist, who confirms her slot and lets her visit her relative in the ward.

-In this time of COVID crisis, when more people are not allowed to enter any premises at a particular time, Digi-Kataar helped Mekhala to avoid a long queue, visit her relative in a timely manner and ensure an effective use of time, with a mask.
+In this time of COVID crisis, when more people are not allowed to enter any premises at a particular time, catalyst helped Mekhala to avoid a long queue, visit her relative in a timely manner and ensure an effective use of time, with a mask.

 This application can be extended/relevant places like supermarkets, various famous shops, boutiques, clothing emporiums, Post offices, and other Government offices where general public frequently visits.